 An Outline application be submitted prior to the submission of a final application, for building operations and subdivision applications only.

-The Outline Planning Permission (OPP) decision is valid for one year.
+The Outline Planning Permission (OPP) decision is valid for one calendar year.

 A building permit means a permit required under section 63 (1) for the purpose of construction a building.
 Planning permission means permission granted to carry out development on a bonafide parcel of land.
 Planning permission is required before issuing a building permit.